djalbat/murmuration-postgresql/README.md

 # Murmuration for PostGreSQL

-Connections, transactions and migrations for PostGreSQL.
+Statements, transactions and migrations for PostGreSQL.

 This package is based largely on the following parent one: